caspii/casparwre.de/_posts/2018-09-21-holacracy-europace-berlin.md

 * There are employees with deep domain knowledge that are willing to teach (these people are often missing in a startup)
 * There is easy access to courses, training, and  conferences.
 * There is a culture of trust

-I began learning on day 1 and am sure I’ll still be learning 5 years from now.
-Are you still learning?

 ## It’s a grown up business
 The company has found its business model and is doing pretty well.
 What this means is that: